 In New Ipswich, however, the average commute to work is quite long.
 On average, people spend 31.18 minutes each day getting to work, which is significantly higher than the national average.

-New Ipswich is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, New Ipswich does not have a public transit system used by locals to get to and from work.

 The per capita income in New Ipswich in 2022 was $41,739, which is lower middle income relative to New Hampshire, and upper middle income relative to the rest of the US.
 This equates to an annual income of $166,956 for a family of four.